sidk99/TSP-RL-/README.md

 # Christofides TSP Implementation
 The Christofides algorithm is an algorithm for finding approximate solutions to the travelling salesman problem, on instances where the distances form a metric space (symmetric and obey the triangle inequality).
 It is an approximation algorithm that guarantees that its solutions will be within 1.5 times the optimal solution length.

-The Algorithm is the following:
+The Algorithm is described bellow following:
 - Find a minimum weight spanning tree T
 - Let W be the set of vertices having an odd degree in T
 - Find a minimum weight matching M of nodes from W